ashiina/ashiina.github.io/_posts/2015-02-24-updating-ios-certificates-provisioning-profiles.md

 Next, follow these steps to create a PEM file (On a Mac OS):
 1. Download and double-click the certificate file.
 This should import the certificate into your keychain.
 2. Open the **Keychain Assistant**, and look for the certificate you just imported.
-3. Expand the certificate, then **select both the Certificate file AND the private key**.
-(It won't work properly if you don't select both)
+3. Expand the certificate, then **select ONLY the certificate**.
+(It won't work properly if you select both)
 4. Right-click the highlighted files, and "Export 2 elements".
 Save them without a passphrase.
 5. On your terminal, run the following command:
 ```